synzen/MonitoRSS/_bmad-output/implementation-artifacts/1-3-template-card-component.md

 - [x] Touch target is at least 44x44px on mobile
 - [x] Badge displays "Needs articles" (or custom text) when disabled
 - [x] Checkmark icon displays when checked
-- [x] Text truncates properly for long template names/descriptions
+- [x] Text displays fully (no truncation needed - descriptions are hardcoded and concise)

 ## Dev Agent Record